Malacca Strait Bridge

 The Central Spine Road 2 or Malacca Strait Bridge (Indonesian: Jembatan Selat Malaka, Malaysian: Jambatan Selat Melaka or JSM and Jembatan Selmal) is a proposed bridge that would connect Telok Gong, near Masjid Tanah, Malacca in Peninsular Malaysia to Rupat Island and Dumai in Sumatra island, Indonesia.
-The project has been submitted for government approval, and is expected to take 10 years to complete.
-Once completed, the 48 km bridge will be the longest sea-crossing bridge in the world.
+If completed, the 48 km bridge will be the longest sea-crossing bridge in the world.
 The project will have two cable-stayed bridges and one suspension bridge, both the longest in the world.

 The construction of a bridge of this kind would have numerous implications, including for the management of ship movements through the Malacca Straits, one of the busiest shipping channels in the world.

+The project was submitted for review in 2013, but did not win government approval.
+In 2025, the state government of Melaka proposed resurrecting the project with a new feasibility study.